 Simone Boersma - Netherlands

-Guiseppe Leone - Italy
+Giuseppe Leone - Germany

 Due to his many years of work in the fashion and retail sector, for example with labels such as Tommy Hilfiger, Dolce & Gabbana, etc., he has been working for many years.
 Where, as director for the whole of Italy, he was confronted with different groups of people from all over the world with their views, and was at times attacked

 worldwide problem.
 He was actively involved in the care of AIDS patients with the aim of educating them against exclusion and discrimination.
-Giuseppe has become a part of Footsteps

-thanks to his long-standing personal friendship with Rainer Höß and Simon Bell.
+Giuseppe has become a part of Footsteps.
+Thanks to his long-standing personal friendship with Rainer Höß and Simon Bell.
 Giuseppe's main focus at Footsteps is the persecution, discrimination, exclusion and murder of homosexuals in National Socialism, and the hostility that community still faces today.